Trippik/SWD406-Introduction-to-Databases/README.md

 # SWD406-Introduction-to-Databases

-SWD - Introduction to Databases
+This is the repository for all submitted scripts and all ancillary scripts developed for, or in relation to, the SWD406 - Introduction to Databases final assesment.